Retail Sales Will Benefit From Firearm Export Control Reform

 - Preparation of export licenses and provision of other “export compliance department” services on an outsourced basis.

-- Practical advice on making near-term decisions under the ITAR that will be affected in 2019 by the new rules.
+- Practical advice on making near-term decisions under the ITAR that will be affected by the new rules.

 - Development of integrated export and ATF compliance solutions for transitioning to the post-ITAR world.